sp00n/corecycler/readme.txt

 choice!).
 To download Prime95, go to the official site at https://www.mersenne.org/download/ (however, the 30.4 version used here is at the time of writing only available through their forum).

+Beginning with version 0.8 it also supports Aida64 and Y-Cruncher, however it does NOT include Aida64 by default.
+You need to download the >>>Portable Engineer<<< version yourself and extract into the /test_programs/aida64 folder.
+It has to be the Portable Engineer version, because the regular "Extreme" edition doesn't support starting the stress test from the command line.
+To download Aida64 Portable Engineer, go here: https://www.aida64.com/downloads You can use the trial version for up to 30 days, which should give you enough time to find your stable setting for PBO.

+Y-Cruncher is included, and can be downloaded here: http://www.numberworld.org/y-cruncher/#Download